 When it comes to carbs, potatoes are unrivaled.
-French fries, potato chips, mashed potatoes, you name it, potatoes are the beez neez as far preparation and taste.
-Fueled by misinformation and carbophobias, potatoes are often criticized, due to their starch and carbohydrate content.
-Nutritionally, potatoes and sweet potatoes are much more similar than you may think.
-With no real sound evidence to support the claims we’re going to discuss the differences between potatoes vs sweet potatoes to settle this debate once and for all.
+French fries, potato chips, mashed potatoes, you name it, potatoes are the bees’ knees as far as preparation and taste.
+Fueled by misinformation and carbo-phobias, potatoes are often criticized, due to their starch and carbohydrate content.
+Nutritionally, potatoes and sweet potatoes are much more similar than you may think with no real sound evidence to support claims professing otherwise.
+We’re going to discuss the differences between sweet potatoes vs. potatoes and examine their glycemic index, nutrition, and carbs to settle this debate once and for all.

 Potato Vs Sweet Potato - Nutrition